Ghazale Muhamad

-Ghazale bin Muhamad is a Malaysian politician who served as Deputy Speaker of the Malacca State Legislative Assembly from May 2020 to October 2021, Deputy Member and Member of the Malacca State Executive Council (EXCO) in the Barisan Nasional (BN) state administration under former Chief Minister and former Member Idris Haron from May 2013 to the collapse of the BN state administration in May 2018 and under former Chief Minister Mohd Ali Rustam from April 2011 to May 2013.
+Ghazale bin Muhamad (born 29 August 1956) is a Malaysian politician who served as Deputy Speaker of the Malacca State Legislative Assembly from May 2020 to October 2021, Deputy Member and Member of the Malacca State Executive Council (EXCO) in the Barisan Nasional (BN) state administration under former Chief Minister and former Member Idris Haron from May 2013 to the collapse of the BN state administration in May 2018 and under former Chief Minister Mohd Ali Rustam from April 2011 to May 2013.
 He also served as Member of the Malacca State Legislative Assembly (MLA) for Rim from May 2013 to November 2021 and for Serkam from March 2008 to May 2013.
 He is a member of the United Malays National Organisation (UMNO), a component party of the BN coalition.